Lucarda/pd-fluidsynth-bak/README.md

 * * *

-[fluid~] - soundfont player for Pure Data based on fluidsynth.
+[fluid~] - soundfont player for Pure Data that uses fluidsynth.

 * * *